On Goren-Oort stratification for quaternionic Shimura varieties: Basics of Shimura Varieties

-Existence of integral canonical model of Shimura varieties of abelian type with hyperspecial level structure was proved by Kisin \cite{kisin}.
-Unfortunately, our application requires, in some special cases, certain non-hyperspecial level structures, as well as certain ramified groups.
-We have to establish the integral canonical model in two steps: we first prove the existence for some group $G'$ with the same derived and adjoint groups as $G$ (as is done in Section~\ref{Section:Integral-model}); we then reproduce a variant of an argument of Deligne to show that the integral canonical model for the Shimura variety for $G'$ gives that of $G$.
-The second step is well-known at least for regular Shimura varieties when $K_p$ is hyperspecial (\cite{kisin}); our limited contribution here is to include some non-hyperspecial case and to cover the case of discrete Shimura varieties, in a uniform way.
+Existence of integral canonical models of Shimura varieties of abelian type with hyperspecial level structure was proved by Kisin \cite{kisin}.
+Unfortunately, our application requires, in some special cases, certain non-hyperspecial level structures, as well as certain non-quasi-split groups at $p$.
+We have to establish the integral canonical models in two steps: we first prove the existence for some group $G'$ with the same derived and adjoint groups as $G$ (as is done in Section~\ref{Section:Integral-model}); we then reproduce a variant of an argument of Deligne to show that the integral canonical model for the Shimura variety for $G'$ gives that of $G$.
+The second step is well known at least for regular Shimura varieties when $K_p$ is hyperspecial (\cite{kisin}).
+Our limited contribution here is to include some non-hyperspecial case and to cover the case of discrete Shimura varieties, in a uniform way.

 \begin{hypo} Let $(G,X)$ be a (weak) Shimura datum.
 From now on, we assume that the derived subgroup $G^\mathrm{der}$ is simply-connected, which will be the case when we apply the theory later.
 Let $Z$ denote the center of $G$.
 Let $\nu: G \twoheadrightarrow T$ denote the maximal abelian quotient of $G$.
 We fix an open compact subgroup $K_p$ of $G(\Qp)$ such that $\nu(K_p) = T(\Zp)$ and $K_p \cap Z(\Qp) = Z(\Zp)$. \end{hypo}